EventSaucePHP/EventSauce/docs/rationale.md

 ### Message Repository

-The message repository is the libraries connection to the persistence layer.
+The message repository is the library's connection to the persistence layer.
 It's responsible for storing and retrieving events.
 Events stored in the repository are wrapped in a `Message` object.
 This object allows you to store additional meta-data alongside the event data.